 - As per the turbine and pump equation, the energy input to the fluid or liquid is proportional to the liquid flow’s local spin velocity multiplied by the impeller’s tangential velocity.

-In most cases, as we mentioned above, the flow speed is equal to the speed of sound, which gradually passes through a stationary compressor, which makes it decelerate the speed.
+Step#3 Reduction of velocity: In most cases, as we mentioned above, the flow speed is equal to the speed of sound, which gradually passes through a stationary compressor, which makes it decelerate the speed.

 - The increasing flow area where energy transformation gets into account.